-Tasks to be performed to meet the objectives of the assessment include advancing soil borings and soil probes, installation of groundwater monitoring wells, performing in-situ hydraulic conductivity tests, collection and laboratory analysis of soil, groundwater, asbestos, and wipe samples, and evaluation of the data collected.
+Tasks to be performed to meet the objectives of the assessment include advancing soil probes, installation of temporary groundwater monitoring wells, collection and laboratory analysis of soil, groundwater, asbestos, and lead paint samples, and evaluation of the data collected.

-The number of probes, borings, and wells included in the sampling and analysis plan is summarized in Table 1.
-The locations of the proposed borings and wells, shown in Figure 2, are requested by the WDNR and WIANG based upon previous site assessment findings completed by others.
+The number of probes and wells included in the sampling and analysis plan is summarized in Table 1.
+The locations of the proposed borings and wells are shown in Figure 2 and are within the zone of construction for the Sunshade.
 The exact location of these soil probes and borings are contingent on the location of underground utilities, site accessibility, and safety of field personnel.